dwtoledo/Ignite-Timer/README.md

 # @dwtoledo Ignite Timer using React with Typescript
 Ignite Timer, the second Rocketseat Ignite Course Project using React with Typescript.
 The objective of the project is to create a page to create, start and stop a timer, and other to check all timer's history and their status.

-The project uses various React features such as components, states and props.
-Styling is done with CSS modules.
+The project used various React features such as components, states and props.
+Styling was done with Styled Components.

 ## Layout: